-Predicates may be abbreviated to the shortest unique string (currently all predicates may be shortened to a single character).
+Predicates may be abbreviated to the shortest unique string.

 Predicates may be combined using and, or and ! operators as well as '(' and ')' grouping (note that parentheses must generally be escaped from the shell).
 The and operator is optional, adjacent predicates have an implied and unless separated by an or.